 Professor in economics at University Paris-Saclay (RITM Lab), and also research fellow at the Paris School of Economics and the CEPR.
 My current research interests include: the effects of transport systems on spatial inequalities and housing prices, the impact of place-based policies on the education and job opportunities of people living in distressed urban neighborhoods, or the nexus between pollution, driving and city shape.

 Fields of Research

 University and Community Service

-- Advisor for candidates to the “HDR” diploma in economics and management sciences at University Paris-Saclay
+- Deputy Head of the RITM research center in Economics and Management sciences at University Paris-Saclay

-- President of the “CCSU” committee in economics and management sciences at University Paris-Saclay
+- President of the “CCSU” committee in charge of Economics and Management sciences at University Paris-Saclay

 - Principles of Economics, 1st year undergraduate students in Economics and Management (and e-learning), University Paris-Saclay

 - Regional Economics, 3rd year undergraduate students in Applied Economics (also e-learning), and 1st year Master program in Innovation & Business (e-learning only), University Paris-Saclay